alexk99/the_router/bras/bras_howto_eng.md

 	vif add name v21 port 0 type dot1q cvid 21 flags kni,l3_subs

 The only difference between L2 and L3 subscriber sessions is that L2 sessions store subscribers MAC address in addition to subscribers IP address.
 Storing a MAC address allows TheRouter (not implemented yet) to make sure that packets going through a session match the session MAC address, and to execute defined actions when a packet doesn't match a session.

 Authorization of creation L2/L3 sessions works the same way as the authorization process of dynamic VIFs, but it doesn't require any IP configuration steps (assigning an IP address, creation IP route).

-L2/L3 sessions support shaping of traffic going through them.
+L2/L3 sessions support the shaping of traffic going through them.

 ### 6.2.2.
 Viewing L2/L3 sessions